stevensouza/automon/README.md

 * at runtime with the Load Time Weaver (LTW)
 * at build time with the Build Time Weaver (BTW).

-Both approaches replace the original class file with one that has monitoring added to it.
+Both approaches replace the original class files with ones that have monitoring added to them.
 Regardless of whether LTW, or BTW is used the generated class files are identical.
 LTW is more flexible as it lets you use the powerful AspectJ pointcut language at runtime to specify what classes you want to monitor.